Scranton Library Art Walking Tour

 From the rotunda walk back towards the main stairwell and look to the right into the hallway where the Scranton Library Friends have their ongoing book sale to find Artworks 20 & 21.

-20 & 21) Larry Horowitz – Untitled and Maine Pond Reflection, 1988
+20 & 21) LARRY HOROWITZ – Untitled and Maine Pond Reflection, 1988

 Larry Horowitz is an American landscape painter born in 1956 in New York City.
 He graduated from SUNY Purchase and immediately won the prestigious and coveted position as apprentice to Wolf Kahn.
 Horowitz currently shows in galleries across the United States and Canada.
 His work is in many important corporate and private collections.
 He has been selected to participate in the Arts-In-Embassies program at the United States Embassies in Finland and Russia.
 Horowitz’s work captures the beauty of the American landscape with expert use of texture and color that invites imagination and discovery.
 Although he paints en plein air, he has a firm grounding in abstract expressionism through his education with former students from the Bauhaus and Hans Hofmann schools.
 He has combined both points of view to develop his unique language.